WoonTheGreat/Data-Analytics-Project/README.md

 3. Loan Data analysis - Using predictive models(Decision Trees and Random Forests) to deduce whether a borrower will pay back investors on the platform Lending Club.

-4. China GDP analysis -
+4. China GDP analysis - Using non-linear regression graph to estimate China GDP

 5. Creating EDA app for reading CSV file, only using sweetviz by generating data and easy reading graphs. https://share.streamlit.io/woonthegreat/project1/main/woon1.py